-Option a: For the western zone Option b: For the eastern zone
+Option a: For the Western Zone Option b: For the Eastern Zone

-Some fishers have indicated in the past that a later opening would allow them to harvest king mackerel from the western zone more efficiently because fish are present in larger numbers and closer to shore in the main fishing areas off south Louisiana in the fall as opposed to the summer.
+Some fishers have indicated in the past that a later opening would allow them to harvest king mackerel from the Western Zone more efficiently because fish are present in larger numbers and closer to shore in the main fishing areas off south Louisiana in the fall as opposed to the summer.
 They also claim that fish can be kept in better condition due to the cooler weather.
 A later opening, possibly combined with a lower trip limit, might also discourage movement of fishers from the Atlantic coast of Florida to south Louisiana and into the Florida Panhandle as has been the case for several years.
 Such a change could extend the season.

-Alternative 1 would continue the current situation, where the western zone and the northern subzone of the eastern zone generally close in the fall.
-For the western zone, the closures come right when the most and largest fish are in the area.
-However, the Western zone quota is met each year generally with three to four months of the July 1 opening (Table 2.3.1); an opening during a time when more fish are available may result in a shorter fishing season if fishermen are not currently landing the maximum trip limit.
+Alternative 1 would continue the current situation, where the Western Zone and the Northern Subzone generally close in the fall.
+For the Western Zone, the closures come right when the most and largest fish are in the area.
+However, the Western Zone quota is met each year generally within three to four months of the July 1 opening (Table 2.3.1); an opening during a time when more fish are available may result in a shorter fishing season if fishermen are not currently landing the maximum trip limit.

-Alternatives 2-4 would move the opening of the fishing year to the fall to allow fishing during the time that is best for the fishery.
-However, if the season starts too late in the fall, fish may migrate south earlier in some years and not be available.
+Alternatives 2-4 would move the opening of the fishing year into the fall.
+However, if the season starts too late in the fall, fish may migrate south earlier in some years and may not be available.
 Also, weather conditions may make fishing more difficult and less safe if the season extends into winter months.